healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   One user manual
 *   Warranty: 1-year limited

-The Mueller Ultra Electric Kettle arrived between two foam pads on the top and the bottom inside a carton box.
-The instruction manual was standard, having basic information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+The Mueller Ultra Electric Kettle arrived well-boxed with a foam pad on the top and the bottom.
+The instruction manual was standard, having basic information on the kettle’s parts, how to use, safeguards, cleaning and maintenance, troubleshooting, and warranty.

 ### Dimensions